Reconstruction of inhomogeneous media by an iteration algorithm with a learned projector: Numerical experiments

-In order to present the performance of the above three algorithms, we consider three cases, which are denoted as Cases 2.1, 2.2 and 2.3.
-We choose the samples in Cases 2.1, 2.2 and 2.3 to be the same 10 samples generated from MNIST dataset in Cases 1.1, 1.2 and 1.3, respectively.
-For these three cases, we present the average values of the relative errors $R_e$ for the outputs of the above three algorithms in Table \ref{table2}.
-Figure \ref{Figure6} presents the reconstruction results of several samples from the three cases.
-Each row of Figure \ref{Figure6} presents the reconstruction results of the above three algorithms and the ground truth for one sample.
-It can be seen in Table \ref{table2} and Figure \ref{Figure6} that our proposed \textit{Learned Combined Algorithm} outperforms the other two algorithms, which shows the advantages offered by the deep learning method and the training dataset $S_4$.
+In order to test the robustness of our algorithm, we test \textit{Simplified Learned Projected Algorithm} and \textit{Learned Projected Algorithm} in the setting of different noises, where the parameters of these two algorithms are the same as in Section \ref{S5_1_2}.
+To do this, we consider two cases with different noise settings $\delta=5\%$ and $\delta=20\%$, which are denoted as Cases 3.1 and 3.2, respectively.
+In both two cases, we randomly generate $100$ samples from the MNIST dataset to represent the exact contrast matrices with the norm $\|\cdot\|_{\max}$ to be $3$.
+For these two cases, we present the average values of the relative errors $R_e$ for the outputs of the above two algorithms in Table \ref{T3}.
+Figure \ref{F5} presents the reconstruction results of several samples from these two cases.
+Each row of Figure \ref{F5} presents the reconstruction results of the above two algorithms and the ground truth for one sample.
+The reconstruction results in Table \ref{T3} and Figure \ref{F5} demonstrate that the proposed \textit{Learned Projected Algorithm} performs well in a high noise setting, which exactly meets our expectation.
+As we mentioned before in Section \ref{S3}, a good choice of the feasible set $\mathcal{M}_\mathcal{R}$ in \eqref{5} has the effect of denoising the noisy measurement.